curiousest/curiousest.github.io/_drafts/2024-08-30-adam-alone-in-the-evening.md

 Thus some of our people had reacted - all non-believers, for believers were scarce.
 The thoughts we lost them to were not about Adam but their old world which had vanished like smoke.
 Whether the new world might be better or worse they could not tell, and they were not prepared to take a first step into it just yet.
 But I had not thought any more of them.
 I was too anxious about my own position.

-"They'll come back." said Roderick.
+"They won't come back." said Roderick.

-“What if they don’t?”
+“Why not?”

-“Bad luck.
-Your problem, not mine, ma’am.”
+“They talked with Adam.
+I don't think you should talk to Adam.
+Replacing them is your problem, but if you talk to him it'll turn into my problem, ma’am.”

 “Hmm, I'll have a think after I talk to Adam.
 Has he passed the Turing test?”